NSO-developer/tme-demo/README.md

     select *full model*.

 2. Click the `l3vpn` container.
 Choose a `qos-policy`.
-The default `router-distinguisher` can be changed.
+The default `route-distinguisher` can be changed.
 Navigate back to the *TME Demo* using the shortcut bar at the bottom of the browser window.

 ## Add physical endpoints